icemac/toll/doc/index.rst

     [commands]
     test = bin/py.test

-For the complete list of possible config options see the section :doc:`config`.
+For the complete list of possible configuration options see the section :doc:`config`.

 Run it
 ------